 For larger facilities with limited capital availability to implement ECMs, project financing may be available through the Energy Savings Improvement Program (ESIP).
 Supported directly by the NJBPU, ESIP provides government agencies with project development, design, and implementation support services, as well as, attractive financing for implementing ECMs.
 An LGEA report (or other approved energy audit) is required for participation in ESIP.
 Please refer to Section 8.3 for additional information on the ESIP Program.

-Additional information on relevant incentive programs is located in Section 8.
-You may also check the following website for more details: www.njcleanenergy.com/ci.
+Additional information on relevant incentive programs is located in Section 8 or: www.njcleanenergy.com/ci.

 2 FACILITY INFORMATION AND EXISTING CONDITIONS

 2.1 Project Contacts

 Figure 4 - Project Contacts